Ramonywangziyao/Viz/Specification.md

 <h3>***ALL CODE SHOULD BE TESTED SEPARATELY WITH A DOCUMENT TO WORK BEFORE FINAL SUBMISSION***</h3>
 <h3>***IT IS SUGGESTED TO CREATE SEPARATE BRANCHES AND MERGE WHEN YOU ARE CONFIDENT WITH THE CODE TO WORK!***</h3>
 <br/>
 <h3>Important: For modifing the same word in document, no need to process the whole dom to search again.
-I will try to create a data structure to optimize this part, and hopefully I will upload a function for searching so you can use that.</h3>
+Use the dictionary commented in the code to retrieve all nodes of the same word.</h3>

 <h3>Document Processing</h3>